 For the purpose of this Buyer's Guide, we have focused on the popular 7-seat, 4x4 segment, dominated by the likes of the Toyota Fortuner and Ford Everest.
 Most of the vehicles detailed here are bakkie-based, but not all of them.
 Are there solid alternatives to consider?
-And what new contenders are on the way?
 Let's investigate.

-The 2.4-litre turbodiesel engine is superb, but not yet offered in automatic/4x4 guise.
+The 2.4-litre turbodiesel engine is superb and is offered in 4x4 automatic guise.

-The previous-generation Fortuner was still a strong seller when it was about to be replaced, and the new model has simply continued the success story.
-The 2.8 GD-6 4x4 Automatic was a strong contender in this year's Cars.co.za Consumer Awards – Powered by WesBank, and also impressed during a recent extended test term.
+The Toyota Fortuner is the best-selling 7-seater SUV in South Africa and the Fortuner 2.8 GD-6 4x4 Automatic is the 2017/18 Adventure SUV champion in the Cars.co.za Consumer Awards – Powered by WesBank.
 Compared with its predecessor, it is a significantly more refined, upmarket offering that has seemingly lost none of its predecessor's practicality and off-road ability.
-The new-generation turbodiesel engines are refined and strong, but to get a comprehensive safety package, you have to opt for the 2.8-litre models.
+The new-generation turbodiesel engines are refined and strong.

 - Pick of the Range: 2.8 GD-6 4x4 Automatic